82ndAirborneDiv/photon-admin/README.md

 Photon-Admin
 ============

-The Photon-Admin is a web-application that used to help manage and publish content for the Rapid MMWR iPhone app (Photon)
+The Photon-Admin is a web-application that used to help manage and publish content for the MMWR Express iOS and Android apps (Photon)

-Issue tracker is available through [Lab Jira](http://code.phiresearchlab.org/jira/browse/PHOT)

-Project wiki is available through [Lab Confluence](http://code.phiresearchlab.org/confluence/pages/viewpage.action?pageId=8945672)
+Issue tracker is available through [Lab Jira](http://code.phiresearchlab.org/jira/browse/PHOT) Project wiki is available through [Lab Confluence](http://code.phiresearchlab.org/confluence/pages/viewpage.action?pageId=8945672)

 ## Goals